Academic Title:

 Of importance, this system is contained in an integrated Biosafety Cabinet II (Baker) to enable the safe sorting of human cells obtained from healthy individuals participating in the vaccine and challenge studies described in this HIPC application.
 In addition, technical personnel routinely wear Personal Protective Equipment and use enhanced BSL-II precautions when sorting human cells.
 Finally, the system also includes an integrated refrigerated waterbath (ThermoFisher Scientific) for the collection of sorted cells at defined temperatures.

-4. Fluidigm CyTOF Helios Mass Cytometer.
-As described above in the CytOF 1 description, mass cytometry is a remarkable novel technology by Fluidigm that enables the simultaneous detection of >35 metal-labeled antibodies and two DNA intercalators in a single panel.
-Early in 2016 Fluidigm released the latest version of this instrumentation, the CyTOF Helios, which include marked improvements in performance, speed, easiness of operation (particularly in sample introduction) and the number of parameters (i.e., mass spec channels) that can be collected simultaneously, without the need for cross-beam compensation.
-These improvements result in increased data quality and easiness of use.
-For example, compared to CyTOF 1, the Helios allows an almost doubling of the acquisition events, 135 mass spec channels, increased sensitivity ( i.e., improved signal to noise ratios, now at 600,000 counts/pg Tb, resulting in even higher detection of low abundance targets), automated calibration, real-time bivariate plots, 7.2 Tb RAID, mirrored storage, etc.
+- Two Standard Biotools CyTOF Helios Mass Cytometers.
+Mass cytometry is a remarkable novel technology that enables the simultaneous detection of >50 metal-labeled antibodies and two DNA intercalators in a single panel.
+Early in 2016 Standard Biotools released a new version of this instrumentation, the CyTOF Helios, which include marked improvements in performance, speed, easiness of operation (particularly in sample introduction) and the number of parameters (i.e., mass spec channels) that can be collected simultaneously, without the need for cross-beam compensation.
+These improvements result in increased data quality and easiness of use compared to previous models.
+It allows an almost doubling of the acquisition events per second, 135 mass spec channels, increased sensitivity ( i.e., improved signal to noise ratios, now at 600,000 counts/pg Tb, resulting in even higher detection of low abundance targets), automated calibration, real-time bivariate plots, 7.2 Tb RAID, mirrored storage, etc

 Patents